Glossary

 - Quilting

-Quilting is the process of sewing together top fabric, filling, and backing into a decorative, padded surface.
+Quilting refers to sewing together the top fabric, batting, and backing to create a decorative, padded surface.

 R